 - A session at Live Athletic for physiology and strength conditioning

-- Finish evening with kickboxing session
+- Finish the evening with a kickboxing session

-- Endurance training which includes hitting the sand dunes for sprints.
+- Endurance training, which includes hitting the sand dunes for sprints.

-The definition of Whittaker’s recovery session varies but generally it comes in the form of a stretching program, spa time and pool time.
+The definition of Whittaker’s recovery session varies but generally, it comes in the form of a stretching program, spa time and pool time.
 Whittaker puts a strong emphasis on his stretching pre-hab and rehab program.